 Why Chasing Male Approval Feels So Normal

-For most of history, women weren’t chasing male approval because they were “desperate for attention”—they were doing it to survive.
+For most of history, women weren’t chasing male approval because they were “desperate for attention”… they were doing it to survive.

 Back then, women couldn’t own property, open a bank account, or make enough money to live on their own.

-The ticket to stability, safety, and acceptance in society.
+So, a husband wasn’t just a romantic partner… he was the ticket to stability, safety, and acceptance in society.

 And even though times have changed, that conditioning hasn’t gone anywhere.